a fox in London

 Hampstead Heath

 If you want to forget you’re in a city, head to Hampstead Heath.
-Here you can wander in woods, fly kites and explore to your hearts content.
+Here you can wander in woods, be nature detectives and explore to your hearts content.

 It’s a great place for map reading and wayfinding (we always get lost) and also for spotting and getting close to unusual trees.
-See if you can find a hidden path or a fallen tree to play on or be a nature detective and see if you can find animal tracks.
+See if you can find a hidden path or a fallen tree to play on and look out for animal tracks.

 Games to play on the way to other places…